 However, keep in mind these formats take longer to process (up to 2 – 3 weeks) than a color disposable camera at CVS.

-• Most APS (advantix) film is 24, 25, or 40 exposures on it so the cost is between $14.42 – $16.99 (plus tax).
+- Most APS (advantix) film is 24, 25, or 40 exposures on it so the cost is between $14.42 – $16.99 (plus tax).

-• Most slide film (E-6) has between 24 – 36 exposures on it so the cost is between $14.42 – $16.99 (plus tax).
+- Most slide film (E-6) has between 24 – 36 exposures on it so the cost is between $14.42 – $16.99 (plus tax).

-• 110mm film comes in between 10, 12, or 24 exposures so the cost is between $10.99 – $14.42 (plus tax).
+- 110mm film comes in between 10, 12, or 24 exposures so the cost is between $10.99 – $14.42 (plus tax).

-Single Set of Glossy Prints (4×6 in.)
+Number of Exposures | Single Set of Glossy Prints (4×6 in.) | Double Set of Glossy Prints (4×6 in.) |

-Since CVS doesn’t return your negatives and the scans are not high-quality, check out this list of places that will develop these formats inexpensivelyOpens in a new tab. that also will return your negatives.
+Since CVS doesn’t return your negatives and the scans are not high-quality, check out this list of places that will develop these formats inexpensively that also will return your negatives.

 Pros & Cons of Getting A Disposable Camera Developed at CVS

-CVS is a good place to develop your disposable cameraOpens in a new tab. because of its convenient locations, decent quality photo prints, and has better scans than Walmart.
-Similar to WalgreensOpens in a new tab. and WalmartOpens in a new tab., CVS doesn’t return your negatives.
-If you want your negatives returned and/or you care about getting more than low quality and low resolution scans, I suggest that you read this guide that lists several places to get film developedOpens in a new tab. that will return negatives and give you much better quality scans.
+CVS is a good place to develop your disposable camera because of its convenient locations, decent quality photo prints, and has better scans than Walmart.
+Similar to Walgreens and Walmart, CVS doesn’t return your negatives.
+If you want your negatives returned and/or you care about getting more than low quality and low resolution scans, I suggest that you read this guide that lists several places to get film developed that will return negatives and give you much better quality scans.

 Below are a list of pros and cons about getting a disposable film camera developed at CVS.